• Conservation

 https://www.mdpi.com/1424-2818/15/3/321

-The new educational materials include a MOOC on Planning and management of marine and coastal areas and an Handbook on Marine education and communication in the Mediterranean.
+Marine_Ecomed MOOC: a online-course on Planning and management of marine and coastal areas and communication in the Mediterranean.

 The MOOC is open to free enrollment.